 Our approach to e-learning is distinctive and may be different from your general perceptions about online study:

 A key feature of our programme is the availability and quality of support that we offer through module tutors, pastoral support and a dedicated administrative and technical support team.

-The programme is aimed at anyone with an interest in Parish Church History.
+The programme is aimed at anyone with an interest in geology.

 Normally students will be expected to hold a Bachelor’s Degree in a related subject area.
-CLL will also favourably consider any student previously awarded a BA/BSc in any subject, and with evidence of recent HE level study in this area.
+CLL will also favourably consider any student previously awarded a BA/BSc in any subject, and with evidence of recent HE level study.

 As a Centre based upon the cornerstone of open access, CLL will also seek to ensure that those without the qualifications highlighted above, but with the obvious ability to succeed, have the opportunity to engage.

-In such instances, the presentation of a critical essay in the field of Parish Church Studies may be requested and considered by the admissions panel; CLL reserves the right to ask any student for academic work to support their application.
+In such instances, the presentation of a critical essay in the field of geology may be requested and considered by the admissions panel; CLL reserves the right to ask any student for academic work to support their application.

 Any student may be called to interview.